fjallemark/TimetablePlanningApp/Readme.md

 The solution can also be extended to support a new language, simply by translating the English version of all texts.
 All text are kept separate from the rest of the application in order to faciliate translations.

+##### Loco- and Trainset Schedules
+These schedules can be planned with great flexibility, for example different schedule depending on operation day.
+One or more schedules can then be assigned to a specifc loco or trainset.
+Each loco and trainset schedule are printed per operation day, so there might be two or more schedules than you have to change before the next session starts.

+##### Train Start Labels
+For each initial train it is possible to print out a start label, that can be placed on the track ahead of the train to make it easier to find.

 ##### Driver Duties
 A driver duty printed in A5 booklet format contains: